Frequently Asked Questions

 - A new W-5 must be filed if the employees listed on the TAXxxx113 report wish to continue claiming the Advanced Earned Income Credit.
 When entering a new W-5, access the Federal Tax Data 2 panel (Go, Compensate Employees, Maintain Payroll Data U.S., Use), click on the scroll bar, insert a new effective dated row and set the radio button from "Notification Sent" to "None" and SAVE.
 If an attempt is made to set the radio button "New W-5 Received" an error will occur.
 This particular PeopleSoft functionality is not being used at this time.

 If there are any questions concerning W-4 or W-5 entry, please call the SAO Customer Service Center.

 Q: How are W-2’s Reissued?

 A: Reissued W-2s are printed on Tuesday and Friday nights of each week during the period from February 1st through mid April.
 From April 15th through January 31st, reissued W-2's are only printed on Friday nights.
 Agencies can request reissued W-2's as far back as tax year 1999.
-To make a request, use the Reissue W-2 Request Form.
+To make a request, use the [email protected] by 3:30 PM to be included in the next batch run..
 Each tax year must be submitted on a separate form.
-Send requests to the SAO Customer Service Center-HCM e-mail at firstname.lastname@example.org by 3:30 PM to be included in the next batch run.
+Send requests to the SAO Customer Service Center-HCM e-mail at

 Reissued W-2's will be available the next business day after the print job is processed.
 When a print night will fall on a state or federal holiday, the job will be submitted on the last business day prior to the normal print day.